kannanjayachandran/Full-Stack-Data-Science/Style_Guide.md

 # Style Guide

-These are some general styling (syntactic and semantic) guidelines specific to this project.
+These are some general styling guidelines specific to this project.
 The purpose of such a style guide is to ensure quality of the content and uniformity.

 ## Coding